911±¬ÁĎÍř

 9) Palais Lascaris (Lascaris Palace)

 Lascaris Palace was built in the 1600s for the Lascaris-Vintimille family.
 It is one of the best representations of how the truly wealthy lived during that time period.
 The palace was restored during the 1940s and then was open to the public as a museum.
-The spectacular Baroque building is well worth the visit for anyone, but an absolute must-see for those who love musical instruments.
+The spectacular Baroque building is well worth the visit especially for those who love musical instruments.

 Le Groupe AXA loaned an extensive collection of period instruments to the museum.
 In addition, there are also paintings that depict musical instruments, and it is not unusual to be able to hear some of the instruments being played.
 The palace also hosts several musical events throughout the year – check the schedule.